ChrisLCoray/coray-bracket-test/README.md

 - Included JS file

 ## Challenge:

+This was a quick coding challenge presented by a potential employer:

 Write a method that takes a string argument and returns whether or not characters in the string have matching brackets, meaning for every `{` there is a corresponding `}` bracket.